LuisPeregrinaPSL/C4C2020/README.md

   ### Project Description

   **Problem solved:**
-  The most effective action to prevent the spread of the virus implemented all countries is the lockdown and/or stay at home initiative.
+  The most effective action to prevent the spread of the virus used on all countries is the lockdown and/or stay at home policy.

-  As a result, there are multiple actions implemented by governments to invite/force people to stay at home, these actions and policies are usually applied to broad areas such as cities, states, countries:
+  However, countries are facing big challenges to make sure people follow this policy.
+As a result, there are multiple actions implemented by governments to invite/force people to stay at home, these actions and policies are being applied to broad areas such as cities, states, countries:

   - Security checkpoints on streets
   - Policy patrols asking people to go Home
   - Multiple advertising and sensitization campaigns
-  - etc
+  - Sanitizer tunnel in crowded places

-  A more localized implementation of these measures could help to get better results and optimze resource utilization.
+  A more localized implementation of these measures could help to get better results and optimize resource utilization.

   **Proposed solution:** our solution includes 2 main components: